celo-org/build-with-celo-hackathon/Crypto-Ride/README.md

 2. Passenger app will then use the drivers ethereum address to observing changes to the Realtime database for the current location of driver.
 These changes driectly updates the `mapView` displaying the drivers location close to realtime.
 Drivers are repersented as cars on the passengers map view.

-**Note newly active drivers take around 10 seconds to be add to the map**
+**Note newly active drivers take around 10 seconds to be add to the passengers map**

 *By observing deletions drivers are removed*